cbase 1.50.0

 Functions

-Commits physical RAM to a previously reserved address range.
+Commits physical RAM to a previously reserved virtual address block.

-Decommits physical RAM, returning it to the OS while keeping the address space.
+Decommits physical RAM, returning it to the OS.

-Releases a reserved virtual address range entirely back to the OS.
+Releases a reserved virtual address block entirely back to the OS.

 Detailed Description